-1.7 Windows and sidescuttles facing the cargo area and on the sides of the superstructures and deckhouses within the limits specified in 1.6, except wheelhouse windows, shall be constructed to "A-60" class.
-Sidescuttles in the shell below the uppermost continuous deck and in the first tier of the superstructure or deckhouse shall be of fixed (non-opening) type.

-This requirement does not apply to wheelhouse windows.

-1.8 The design of a hold space is to ensure the visual inspection of insulation as viewed from the hold space.

-Where insulation integrity can be checked by the visual inspection of the bulkhead, separating the hold space, at the operational temperature of a cargo tank, the insulation inspection from the hold space is not required.

-1.9 The visual inspection is to be ensured at least on one side of the inner hull structure without removal of some permanent structure or equipment.
+- 1.7 Windows and sidescuttles facing the cargo area and on the sides of the superstructures and deckhouses shall comply with the requirements of 2.1.1, Part V "Fire Protection". - 1.8 The design of a hold space is to ensure the visual inspection of insulation as viewed from the hold space.
+Where insulation integrity can be checked by the visual inspection of the bulkhead, separating the hold space, at the operational temperature of a cargo tank, the insulation inspection from the hold space is not required. - 1.9 The visual inspection is to be ensured at least on one side of the inner hull structure without removal of some permanent structure or equipment.